mushrooms growing in bathroom

 Mushrooms require high humidity and low light as their environmental condition to grow.
 And a bathroom is a suitable spot for it.

-The primary reason for growing mushrooms in a bathroom is likely some leak that is keeping the underflooring damp.
-Another reason could be wet drywalls or wooden doors having fungal spores that support the growth of mushrooms.
+The primary reason for mushrooms growing in a bathroom is likely a plumbing leak that is keeping the area damp.
+This allows your subfloor, drywall or wooden stud framing to host fungal spores that support the growth of mushrooms.

 Before diving into the possible solution to prevent mushrooms from growing in the bathroom, let’s take a look at why necessary to remove them?